alexknowshtml/Coworking-Recipe-Book/QuestionsBrainstorm.markdown

 * should we host events?
 * what kind of events should i host?
 * what do i do about recruiters & hiring?
+* what cities already have active coworking sites and communities in them?